 Weather in Vienna in December

-December in Vienna is cold, with winter fully setting in.
+December is cold, with winter fully setting in.
 The days are short, and the air can feel crisp and biting.
-You’ll likely need warm clothes to stay comfortable, especially if you’ll spend time outside.
 Here’s a quick look at what to expect from Vienna’s December weather.

-- Wind: The wind in Vienna during December can feel chilly, especially when it picks up speed.
+Wind: The wind in Vienna during December can feel chilly, especially when it picks up speed.
 It’s not usually too strong, but the cold air can make it feel sharper.
-A good coat and maybe a scarf will help keep you warm.

-- Daylight: The days are quite short in December, with the sun setting early.
+Daylight: The days are shorter in December, with the sun setting early.
 You’ll only get about eight hours of sunlight, so planning your outdoor activities is important.
-Mornings can be dark, and the afternoons quickly turn into night.

 For the most accurate and updated weather information, visit Austria’s local weather service website.